 The Debugging Tools for Windows, an API used by the Visual Execution Debugger, uses these symbols to present meaningful information to Execution Analyzer controls.

-These symbols can easily get out of date and cause errant behaviour.
-The debugger might highlight the wrong line of code in the editor whilst at a breakpoint.
-It is therefore best to ensure the application is built prior to any debugging or recording session.
+These symbols can easily get out of date and cause aberrant behavior - the debugger might highlight the wrong line of code in the editor whilst at a breakpoint; it is therefore best to ensure the application is built prior to any debugging or recording session.

-The debugger must inform the API how to reconcile addresses in the image being debugged.
-It does this by specifying a number of paths to the API that tell it where to look for PDB files.
-The API automatically picks up the path to the main image PDB from the image itself.
+The debugger must inform the API how to reconcile addresses in the image being debugged; it does this by specifying a number of paths to the API that tell it where to look for PDB files.